 Disc Herniations

 These disks in between the vertebrae are like rubber donuts with a jelly center inside a sturdy exterior.
-Otherwise known as slipped disk or ruptured disk, a herniated disc happens when the soft “jelly” center forcibly leaks out through a tear in the tough and sturdy exterior (of the disc).
-This leak or bulge creates a harmful pressure on the nearby nerve roots resulting to pain, weakness and numbness in the arm or leg.
+Otherwise known as a slipped disk or ruptured disk, a herniated disc happens when the soft “jelly” center forcibly leaks out through a tear in the tough and sturdy exterior (of the disc).
+This leak or bulge creates harmful pressure on the nearby nerve roots resulting in pain, weakness, and numbness in the arm or leg.

 Herniated discs commonly result from age-related degradation of the spinal discs.
 This is often referred to as disc degeneration.
 This natural process happens slowly over an extended period of time as a consequence of normal wear and tear on the spinal column.
 Back injuries due to impact or from excessive and improper lifting of heavy objects can also result to herniated discs.